grigorsarg/grigorsarg.github.io/_seminars/BST.md

 Time: 12-13 <br>
 Title: <br>
 Place: IMPAN, Warsaw<br>
-Crosslisted as a talk in <a: href"Perspectives on Set Theory<br>
+Crosslisted as a talk in <a href="https://grigorsarg.github.io/projects/Perspectives/">Perspectives on Set Theory<a><br>